 Basic supplies are becoming scarce in Tigray.
 Health facilities have been attacked and looting is common.

 As many as 2 million people were forced to flee their homes.
 Since the fighting began, more than 400,000 people have been internally displaced in Ethiopia and 60,000 refugees have fled to neighboring Sudan.
 The UN estimates that 4.5 million people need assistance.

 Current challenges Tigray refugees face

-People displaced within the Tigray region are in crisis, facing food insecurity, sexual and gender-based violence and dangerous conflict.
+People displaced within the Tigray region are in crisis, facing food insecurity and dangerous conflict.
 They are at high risk for diseases like pneumonia, malaria, diarrhea, malnutrition and outbreaks like measles and cholera.
 COVID-19 is still on the rise.

 The capacity to meet these growing health needs is diminishing.
 Health facilities in the Tigray region have been looted and destroyed.
 With 30 percent of health facilities functioning, the regional facilities lack the supplies, staff and equipment to meet the growing needs of people on the ground.

 Refugees fleeing to Sudan endure a dangerous and long journey.
 They are threatened with violence and becoming separated from family.

 Many refugees have fled from Tigray to Hamdayet, a town on the border in Sudan.
 The last hurdle they face in a long journey is crossing the Tekeze River.
 One side is the contested border area between Ethiopia and Sudan and Hamdayet is on the other side.

 Since November, an average of 847 refugees arrive to Sudan per day.
 Some arrive with wounds at the border.
 As refugee camps fill, there’s a shortage of food and medical supplies.